marv0/marv0.github.io/pages/01-about.md

 order: 1
 ---

 Hello, I am Marvin!
-I am an avid learner and enjoy messing around with technology.
+I am an avid learner and enjoy messing around with technology to do useful things.
 My other hobby is writing about topics I like; most commonly technology and other stuff I find interesting.
 Keep in touch with me.

 Send me an email [marvin.ogot@gmail.com](http://digitalducks.co.ke/)